grd888/crypto-devs-dao/README.md

-# This is my project title
+# A Sample DAO for Crypto Devs

 This sentence describes what my project is about summarized.